The-Old-Castle-Defense/docs/4-types-of-rewards.md

 {% endcontent-ref %}

 4. Free Voting - 10% of our Fees
-: Players can vote for their favorite team without investing any {{tt}}.
+: Players can vote for their favorite team without investing any {tt}.
 For each battle, the game's contract distributes **10%** of the fees collected as a reward for users who vote for the winning team.